mlanza/ai-literacy/201/04-memory.md

 At its core, versioning is about saving your progress in a structured way.
 It gives you the ability to roll back to earlier drafts, explore new directions safely, and track how your thinking evolves over time.

 **Version control systems** like Git (backed by Github for remote safekeeping) give you fine-grained tools for this kind of work — snapshots, branches, diffs, merges.
-These are staples in software development, but the underlying concept applies just as well to a policy document, a campaign plan, or a collaborative draft.
+These are staples in software development, but the underlying concept applies just as well to a policy document, a campaign plan, or a presentation.

 Even simpler tools like **SharePoint or OneDrive** provide automatic version history.
 They won’t show you line-by-line diffs or support branching, but they still let you recover previous versions or compare changes over time.
-Think of them as *lightweight versioning systems* — good enough for everyday needs.
+These *lightweight versioning systems* are good enough for everyday needs.

 If you’re iterating, revising, or collaborating — and especially if the outcome matters — versioning is worth being aware of.
 You don’t have to adopt formal tools to benefit from the mindset.
 Even just saving dated copies or keeping a changelog in a document can go a long way.

-You don’t need to start with versioning.
+You don’t need to start with it.
 But if you find yourself wanting a clearer trail behind you, it’s a sign you’re already doing work that deserves it.
+Versioning is just memory with a crystal clear recall of the path and not just the destination.